|Build-A-Board: The Next Generation of Onscreen Keyboards; Version 2.20 Release 7; User's Guide|

 3. What is the difference between the builder and the run-time keyboards?

-The builder is the development tool that let's you customize layouts, and choose targets.
+The builder is the development tool that allows you to customize layouts, and choose targets.
 For actual End-Users that just need to use the keyboard layout, only the run-time software (installed on the target system) is required.
 Your layout will be a .KBF file (KeyBoard File with a file extension of KBF), and if only one layout is used, the default KEYBOARD.KBF needs to be on the run-time target system.
 For multiple layouts, each layout's name needs to be available, along with the default opening layout (named KEYBOARD.KBF).
-Currently the Builder can only run within Windows, while the keyboards (as targets) can run in any supported platform, including Windows, Linux, and Mac OS X.
+Currently the Builder can only run within Windows, while the keyboards (as targets) can run in any supported platform, including Windows, Android, Linux, and Mac OS X.